AlexandreGarito/SQL-database-demo-2/README.md

 <br>

 ### Project summary:
 My objectives for this project were to develop my skills in setting up and interacting with an SQL database, as well as practicing data cleaning, validation, and visualization.
-To achieve these goals, I utilized a Kaggle dataset containing a 2019 web-scraped collection of Glassdoor job listings for data-related positions: https://www.kaggle.com/datasets/andresionek/data-jobs-listings-glassdoor
+For this, I used a Kaggle dataset containing a 2019 web-scraped collection of Glassdoor job listings for data-related positions: https://www.kaggle.com/datasets/andresionek/data-jobs-listings-glassdoor

 The dataset, consisting of 15 CSV files with 160,000 records and approximately 1.47 GB of data, contains numerous inconsistencies, missing or invalid entries, and duplicate data, typical of web-scraped datasets.
 The main CSV file alone has 163 columns and is around 900 MB in size.